 Here we've listed the Heterodontosaurians and other basal ornithischians which do not belong to any of the main groups of bird-hipped dinosaurs.
 Heterodontosaurus, Lesothosaurus & Scutellosaurus are the most common in dino-books; in older works, however, you'll more frequently read the name "Fabrosaurus".

 Boar-Bird: Heterodontosaurus Among basal Ornithischian dinosaurs, there were curious things.
 Heterodontosaurus, for example, might be renamed the boar-bird.
 Living in Early Jurassic South Africa 190 million years ago, Heterodontosaurus superficially resembled the ornithopod Hypsilophodon with its slender, bipedal body, but was even smaller (1.20 m/4 ft long), more robust and with longer forelimbs.
 Discovered only in the sixties, its name means “lizard with different teeth”, and with reason: no other dinosaur had such a diversified dentition, with three kinds of teeth surprisingly similar to those found in mammals.
 The most noticeable are two pairs of canine-like “tusks” visible when the mouth closed, giving it a vaguely boar-like look; behind, molar-like teeth to grind up tough vegetation; in front of them, small peg-like teeth only on the tip of its upper jaw.
 With this dentition, Heterodontosaurus was probably a mostly herbivorous omnivore, eating insects other than vegetation, while the tusks could have been used for display and/or competiton.
 Some scientists suspect only males did have the large canines, but there is no evidence.
 Other close relatives, like Abrictosaurus, are devoid of tusks: their skull could either pertain to females, or, more probably, to totally tusk-less species.
-All these animals make together their own ornithischian family, Heterodontosaurids.
+Heterodontosaurus is the prototype of its own ornithischian family, Heterodontosaurids.
 Once thought ornithopods or ancient relatives of ceratopsians and pachycephalosaurs, now they are regarded as very basal ornithischians.
 Despite their primitiveness, heterodontosaurs not only flourished in the Early Jurassic, but also managed to survive until the Late Jurassic and even the Early Cretaceous, with species such as the poorly-known Echinodon from England.
 Even smaller than Heterodontosaurus and with small tusks only in the upper jaws, Echinodon is known to science since the middle XIX century, but its classification as a heterodontosaurian has been confirmed only after the discovery of the namesake of the group.
 The same thing happened to Geranosaurus and Lycorhinus, both found in South Africa at the start of the XX century, and both showing prominent tusks (the latter, because of this, was initially believed a non-dinosaurian therapsid like Cynognathus).
 Also South-African and Early-Jurassic, Abrictosaurus was found about in the same period of Heterodontosaurus; its name, "awake lizard", is actually ironical, because it was hypothized that this animal underwent long "hibernations" to survive the harsh desertical conditions — the same hyp was made about another contemporary basal ornithischian, Lesothosaurus (see below).
-Some important dinosaur discoveries that have been made since the 2009 regard the heterodontosaurian group: for example, Fruitadens lived in the Late Jurassic North America alongside the famous jurassic Stock Dinosaurs; in opposite to Echinodon, Fruitadens has tusks only in its lower jaw.
-With only two feet of length, is the same size of Microraptor and one of the smallest bird-hipped dinosaurs ever discovered (if the smallest).
+Some important dinosaur discoveries that have been made since the 2009 regard the heterodontosaurian Group.
+For example, Fruitadens lived in the Late Jurassic North America alongside the famous jurassic Stock Dinosaurs; in opposite to Echinodon, Fruitadens has tusks only in its lower jaw.
+With only two feet of length (the same size of Microraptor), Fruitadens and Echinodon are among the smallest bird-hipped dinosaurs ever discovered — if the smallest.
 But the most extraordinary recent discovery about the "boar-birds" is another: see at the bottom of the page.